jonny7/quetzal/README.md

 -->
 #### Labels Condition
 The Labels condition accepts an array of labels by name to filter webhooks on.
 The webhook must match all the provided labels on the policy to be valid.
+Additionally, labels are case-insensitive
 ```yaml
 policies:
   - name: Assign MR